-- Use an electric mixer to beat the eggs in a medium bowl.
-Add melted butter, sugar, vanilla, milk, and baking powder and mix until combined.
+- Use an electric mixer to beat the eggs in a large bowl.
+Add melted butter, sugar, vanilla, milk, and baking powder and blend in until combined.

 - Add almond and coconut flours and mix on low.
-Alternately, you can fold the flours in with a spatula.
+Alternately, you can fold the flours into the dough with a spatula.